 After that experience with Wink I got my buddy Brock who owed me money (laughs) to go out and get me a dialed film camera worth about the same amount as he owed me.
 After that it’s been completely self-taught, I mean I definitely ask people how certain things work and shit like that, but otherwise no formal schooling.

 What were/are the difficulties that you encountered first, starting film photography?

 Oh f*ck where to begin (laughs) well first roll I ever shot I blew it loading the film into the camera and shot an entire roll of film that wasn’t loaded properly.
 Finding angles and composition was a bit of a learning curve as well as trying to shoot narrow depths of fields.

-“Me and Wink had gotten bored one day and decided to head down to bridge to do some digging/riding.
-Unfortunately Winks hardtail had a flat so he went with riding his 20 instead.
-Once the afternoon of riding and digging was done we headed back out to the Volvo to pack up and head home.
+“Me and Wink had gotten bored one day and decided to head down to Bridge to do some digging/riding.
+Unfortunately, Wink’s hardtail had a flat, so he went with his 20” instead.
+Once the afternoon of riding and digging was done, we headed back out to the Volvo to pack up and head home.
 Wink then whips out these sanitary wipes and starts wiping his tires down beside the car.
-I had my camera in hand and while Wink was pre occupied I lined this shot up and asked what he was doing, he responded “Gotta’ keep the Volvo clean dawg”
+I had my camera in hand, and while Wink was pre-occupied, I lined this shot up and asked what he was doing, he responded “Gotta’ keep the Volvo clean dawg”

 1. “This was shot with me standing on a drop we had spent all day building in Fernie for Noah to three for his video with Siggers.”